IMAGE Project: Tutorial

 Overview, controls, installation and hardware

-To use IMAGE, install the extension into your web browser, and a new context menu item "Get IMAGE Rendering" will appear when you open a context menu (right-click, or keyboard equivalent for your operating system) on graphics, and a button labelled "Get IMAGE Rendering" will appear on embedded Google maps.
-These two features will let you choose a specific graphic for which you would like to have a richer experience.
-By selecting "Get IMAGE Rendering", you'll send the graphic to the IMAGE server.
+To use IMAGE, install the extension to your web browser by visiting the IMAGE Project Chrome webstore page and clicking "Add to Chrome".
+A button labelled "Interpret this graphic with IMAGE" will appear after graphics, charts, and maps.
+You can choose a specific graphic for which you would like to have a richer experience.
+By activating these buttons, you'll send the graphic to the IMAGE server.
 The IMAGE server then sends back one or more interpretations which are presented to you either through audio, text, or haptics.
 Because the actual graphic is sent to a server, be sure to never use IMAGE on graphics that may contain sensitive or personal information.

-For the best experience listening to the renderings, please use stereo headphones.
+For the best experience listening to the tnterpretations, please use stereo headphones.
 Additionally, if you wish, you can use haptic devices with IMAGE.
 This is a work in progress, and entirely optional, but will enhance the experience!
-You can use either the Haply 2diy, or a Dot Pad.
-To for a more in-depth explanation of these devices, see our Technology page.
+You can use the Haply 2diy.
+To for a more in-depth explanation of this device, see our Technology page.

 Photos